nafizjiwa/CSS-Selector-Overview/README.md

 # CSS-Selectors-101-Overview

 CSS Selectors 101
-Volusion
-January 27, 2015
-CSS Selectors 101
-When creating a website there are two essential coding languages being used - HTML and CSS.
 Cascading Style Sheets, or CSS, give your HTML layout, design, and display variations for various devices.
-By utilizing CSS selectors we can create a rule to target HTML elements that include properties to accomplish the desired design.
-We will cover what CSS selectors are, how to utilize them, and the types of selectors.
+It creates a rule to target HTML elements that include properties to accomplish the desired design.

 What is a CSS selector?
-CSS selectors are part of a CSS rule that allows you to select the contents you want to style.
-In this post, we are going to look at the following types of selectors and see how we can utilize them.
+CSS rule consists of CSS selectors to select the contents you want to style.

             Basic Selectors
             Advanced Selectors
             Combinators
             Basic Selector Types
             Type selectors
             Class selectors
             ID selectors
             Universal selector

-Type Selectors
+## Type Selectors
-Type selectors will match every instance of the element type (heading elements, p, span, div, etc.) in the document tree.
+Match the element type (heading elements, p, span, div, etc.).

-The following rule will target all H1 elements in the document tree:
+This RULE will target all H1 elements in the document tree:

         h1 {
             font-size: 26px;
         }

-Class Selectors
+## Class Selectors
 Class selectors are designated with a . (period) before the class name when being used in a selector.
 Suppose we have an HTML document that has the following snippet of code:
 <p class="quote">The only thing we have to fear is fear itself</p>
 <span class="author">Franklin D. Roosevelt</span>